mustafaa7med/Dynamic-Sequence-Trigger-Pair-PLSQL/README.md

 # Dynamic-Sequence-Trigger-Pair-PLSQL
 Dynamically Creating a Sequence/Trigger Pair using Oracle PL/SQL
-## Yet, It has a few complications
+## Creating a sequence/pair through a click based software has a few complications such as:

 - Sequence/Trigger is Table based
 - Inconvenient in terms of migrating to another DBMS